- Cary/Apex Water Treatment Facility - Phase 3 Expansion

 Overview: The City of Raleigh and the Town of Cary have developed a mutual aid agreement that includes providing interconnections between the two water systems at strategic locations with the capability to move water in both directions.
 This regional approach to contingency planning will provide both municipalities with additional options in the event of a drought, unexpected issues at a treatment plant, or any other single point vulnerability along a transmission line.
 The Town already has a similar agreement and interconnections with the City of Durham.

 A second phase of the project is planned to create an interconnection along Globe Road where the two water systems are near one another.
-The final design stage has been completed and all permits and easements have been obtained.
-The project was awarded and a notice to proceed to construction is anticipated soon.
+The final design has been completed and all permits and easements have been obtained.

 A third phase of the project was originally planned to provide an interconnection along Jones Franklin Road and another along Tryon Road.
-These two interconnections will now occur as part of the Crossroads Ground Storage Tank Project.
-For updates on the third phase (Jones Franklin Road and Tryon Road Interconnections) please refer to the Crossroads Ground Storage Tank Project update.
+These two interconnections will now occur as part of the Crossroads Tank and Pump Station Project.
 An amendment to the mutual aid agreement to reflect these changes is currently being drafted and reviewed by the Town of Cary and the City of Raleigh.

-Status: The Phase II project was publicly bid and awarded to Pipeline Utilities, Inc. A Notice to Proceed with Construction was issued for the work to start on or before October 1, 2018.
-Construction is anticipated to be completed in early 2019.
+Status Update, Spring 2019: The Phase II (Globe Road) project was publicly bid and awarded to Pipeline Utilities, Inc. A Notice to Proceed with Construction was issued for the work to start fall 2018 and is now approximately 80 percent complete.
+Work is expected to end May 2019.

 Brian J. Drake, PE